-This is WEEKEND EDITION from NPR News.
-I'm Scott Simon.
-Time for sports.
+This is Weekend Edition from NPR News, I'm Scott Simon.

 (SOUNDBITE OF RIOTING)